W4W1R3/PARPUS_LABS/LAB-1.md

 ### 2. Set Up Routing Tables

-a.
+#### a.
 Configure Static Routes

 Define static routes on the router to reach networks on the opposite side.

-bash
+`
 router(config)# ip route <destination_network> <subnet_mask> <next_hop>
+`

 Replace <destination_network>, <subnet_mask>, and <next_hop> with the details of the target network and next-hop router.

-3. Test Communication
+### 3. Test Communication

-a.
+#### a.
 Ping Test

 From devices on Network A, attempt to ping a device on Network B, and vice versa.

-bash
+`
 DeviceA> ping <ip_address_of_deviceB>
+`

 Ensure successful pings indicate proper communication between the two networks

 # {1D} Setting Up Static and DHCP

-Task: Understand the difference between static and dynamic IP assignment.

-Steps:
+## Task 1: Assign Static IP Addresses to Devices

+### Step 1: Access Router Configuration

+    - Connect to the router's web interface using a web browser.
+    - Log in with administrator credentials.

+### Step 2: Configure Router Interfaces

+    - Identify the interfaces connecting to the two networks.
+    - Assign static IP addresses to these interfaces.

+  Example:
+  - Interface 1: 192.168.1.1/24
+  - Interface 2: 192.168.2.1/24

+### Step 3: Connect Devices

+    - Connect devices to the router using appropriate cables.
-    • Assign static IP addresses to devices in a network.
+    - Configure static IP addresses on devices in each network.

+  Example:
+  - Device 1 in Network 1: 192.168.1.2/24
+  - Device 2 in Network 2: 192.168.2.2/24

+### Step 4: Verify Connectivity

+- Use basic commands (ping) to verify connectivity between devices in different networks.

+## Task 2: Understand Static and Dynamic IP Assignment

-    • Enable DHCP on a server and configure clients to obtain IP dynamically.
+### Step 1: Enable DHCP on a Server

+- Identify a server in one of the networks.
+- Install and configure a DHCP server software (e.g., DHCPd on Linux).

+### Step 2: Configure DHCP Server

+- Define IP address ranges for each network.
+  Example:
+  - Network 1: 192.168.1.10 to 192.168.1.50
+  - Network 2: 192.168.2.10 to 192.168.2.50

+### Step 3: Configure Clients

+- Set client devices to obtain IP dynamically (DHCP).
+- Verify that clients receive IP addresses from the DHCP server.

+## Task 3: Analyze IP Address Assignment Methods

-    • Analyze the advantages and disadvantages of static vs. dynamic addressing.
+- Discuss the advantages and disadvantages of static and dynamic IP addressing.

+### Advantages of Static IP:
+- Predictable and stable addressing.
+- Easy identification of devices.

+### Disadvantages of Static IP:
+- Manual configuration can be time-consuming.
+- Prone to configuration errors.

+### Advantages of Dynamic IP (DHCP):
+- Automatic configuration saves time.
+- Efficient use of IP addresses.

+### Disadvantages of Dynamic IP (DHCP):
+- Dependency on DHCP server availability.
+- IP address changes may affect ongoing connections.